incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 [Start Getting Pinned Like Crazy with "Pin It" Button Pro!](http://pinterestplugin.com/pin-it-button-pro/?utm_source=wordpress_org&utm_medium=link&utm_campaign=pin_it_button_lite)

-Best of all, you don't need to copy and paste any code to place "Pin It" buttons throughout your WordPress site.

-We do all the code insertions for you, and in full compliance with the [official "Pin It" button widget builder](http://business.pinterest.com/widget-builder/#do_pin_it_button).

 ###Raves###

 * "The Pinterest 'Pin It' Button is a painless solution for bloggers just getting started with this social network." -- [WP Jedi](http://www.wpjedi.com/pinterest-pin-it-button-for-wordpress/)